On Dirichlet, Poncelet and Abel problems

-Now we have only two cases: either all points of $C$ are not periodic (for the John mapping) or each point is periodic with the same period (that is equal to $n$ if the condition \re{PerConOne} or \re{PerConTwo} is fulfilled).
+Now we have only two cases which can be stated as follows: either all points of $C$ are not periodic (for the John mapping) or every point is periodic having the same period (which is equal to $n$, if either the condition \re{PerCon1} or \re{PerConTwo} is satisfied).